List of iCarly characters: Millicent

-Millicent Mitchell (Jaidyn Triplett) is Freddie's snarky and social media-obsessed adopted daughter.
+Millicent Mitchell (Jaidyn Triplett) is Freddie's snarky and social media-obsessed adopted stepdaughter.
 Freddie shares custody of her with her mother, Gwen.

 Recurring characters

 Marissa Benson

-Marissa Benson (Mary Scheer) is Freddie's stereotypically overprotective, and sensitive safe-cautious mom, first appearing in "iWanna Stay with Spencer".
-She is neurotic, worried about Freddie getting hurt or having relationships with girls, and constantly treats her son, as well as Spencer, like a child.
+Marissa Benson (Mary Scheer) is Freddie's neurotic and overbearing mother, first appearing in "iWanna Stay with Spencer".
+Marissa constantly worries about Freddie getting physically hurt (she couldn't care less about scarring him emotionally and/or mentally), or having relationships outside their immediate family (she winces at the mere mention of girls), and thinks nothing of treating her son like a Ming vase.
 She wanted Carly to love Freddie in "iWill Date Freddie", but later came to resent her for changing Freddie's "boy chemistry".
-Marissa constantly embarrasses Freddie in public, often by making him follow all of her strange rules.
+Marissa shamelessly embarrasses Freddie in public, often by asking far-from-appropriate questions (like whether he's wearing clean underwear) and/or making him follow all of her strange rules.

 In the revival, she bonds well with her adopted granddaughter Millicent.
+In season 3 Marissa becomes engaged to Lewbert.

 Lewbert

-Lewbert Sline (Jeremy Rowley) is the rude and psychotic doorman of Carly's apartment.
+Lewbert Sline (Jeremy Rowley) is the rude doorman of Carly's apartment.
 He has a large, noticeable wart on his left cheek.
 In "iFind Lewbert's Lost Love", he reveals that the wart developed from stress caused by his abusive ex-girlfriend, Marta.

-Her over-obsessiveness caused Lewbert to take her on a cruise, jump overboard, swim to shore, change his last name, lose his good looks, lose his job as a supermodel, move to Seattle, and essentially lose his mind.
-He is later sent to jail for 6 months for smacking a police officer on the face and "admitting" that he was the one who was stealing TV remotes from the apartments so he can escape Marta.
-In the 2021 revival, it is revealed that a month after Carly left for Italy, Lewbert had abruptly left the apartment building, and spent 9 years trying to build a plan to get back at the Carly gang by going to law school and becoming a lawyer in order to sue them for $2.4 million.
+In the 2021 revival, it is revealed that a month after Carly left for Italy, Lewbert had abruptly left the apartment building, and spent nine years trying to build a plan to get back at the iCarly gang by going to law school and becoming a lawyer in order to sue them for $2.4 million.
+In season 3, it showed that he is engaged to Mrs. Benson.

 T-Bo

 Terrence "T-Bo" Bo (BooG!e) is the manager at the Groovy Smoothie.
-He often hassles his customers to buy random foods, such as bagels, bell peppers, doughnuts and pickles, alongside smoothies.
+He often hassles his customers to buy random foods on sticks, such as bagels, bell peppers, yams, doughnuts and pickles, alongside smoothies.
 These foods are always skewered on a stick.
-T-Bo says he has a degree in "Smoothology".
+T-Bo says he has a degree in "Smoothieology".
 He is a close friend of Carly, Spencer, and the rest of the gang.
+T-Bo started living with Mrs. Benson after getting kicked out of the Groovy Smoothie.

 Socko

 Socko is Spencer's longtime friend since high school, who is mentioned in several episodes but never seen in person.
-He is known for making all of Spencer's brightly colored, light-up socks, first seen in "iWant More Viewers".
+He is known for making all of Spencer's brightly colored, light-up socks and is shown to come from a large family that all have names directly relating to their occupations.
 He often commissions Spencer to make sculptures for his business.